BioinformaticsCSU/MultiNanopolish/README.md

 samtools index reads.sorted.bam
 ```

 Now, we use nanopolish to compute the consensus sequence (the genome is polished in 50kb blocks and there will be one output file per block).
-We'll run this in parallel (Note that you can add `--optimization-calculation` parameter to auto-optimize the running time according to the number of tasks in MultiNanopolish):

 ```
 python3 nanopolish_makerange.py draft.fa | parallel --results nanopolish.results -P 8 \
-    nanopolish variants --consensus -o polished.{1}.vcf -w {1} -r reads.fa -b reads.sorted.bam -g draft.fa -t 4 --min-candidate-frequency 0.1 --optimization-calculation
+    nanopolish variants --consensus -o polished.{1}.vcf -w {1} -r reads.fa -b reads.sorted.bam -g draft.fa -t 4 --min-candidate-frequency 0.1
 ```

 This command will run the consensus algorithm on eight 50kbp segments of the genome at a time, using 4 threads each.
 Change the ```-P``` and ```--threads``` options as appropriate for the machines you have available.